scorpia-dev/TF-IDF-Search-Engine/README.md

 ## About App
-This is a simple TF-IDF document Search Engine in Java, built as a RESTful Web Service with Spring/Spring Boot/Hibernate H2 in memory database.
-The search engine is implemented as an inverted index (http://en.wikipedia.org/wiki/Inverted_index) that runs in memory, and can return a result list that is sorted by TF-IDF (http://en.wikipedia.org/wiki/Tf*idf).
+This is a  TF-IDF document Search Engine in Java 8, built as a RESTful Web Service with Spring Boot/Hibernate H2 in memory database.

+The search engine is implemented as an inverted index (http://en.wikipedia.org/wiki/Inverted_index) that runs in memory, and returns a result list that is sorted by TF-IDF (http://en.wikipedia.org/wiki/Tf*idf).

 The search engine can:
 * take in a list of documents